straider/coding-dojo/Builders/Maven/ModulesProjectLayout/README.md

 ### Package

-To assemble the artifact issue the following command:
+To assemble the artifacts issue the following command:

 ```bash
 mvn package